 Respiration is controlled by the autonomic nervous system, which enables us to alter our breathing without thinking about it.
 The autonomic nervous system consists of two branches, the sympathetic nervous system (the pedals) and the parasympathetic nervous system (the breaks).

 At rest, we inspire approximately 500 ml of air per breath and on average we breathe 12-15 times per minute.
 The volume of air we breathe in or out per breath is known as tidal volume, the volume of air we breathe in or out per minute is known as minute ventilation.

 Minute ventilation is calculated as follows:

 Minute ventilation = tidal volume (500 ml) x breathing rate (15) = 7500ml/min (7.5 l/min)

 Our respiration is coordinated by the respiratory centre in the medulla oblongata of the brain.
 The medulla oblongata could be considered “the boss” and controls many important functions in the body.
-During inspiration (breathing in), nerve impulses are sent via the phrenic and intercostal nerves which stimulates the inspiratory muscles, the external intercostal and diaphragm, causing them to contract, this stimulation lasts for approximately two seconds, after which, the inspiratory muscles relax and expiration occurs.
+During inspiration (breathing in), nerve impulses are sent via the phrenic and intercostal nerves which stimulate the inspiratory muscles, the external intercostal and diaphragm, causing them to contract, this stimulation lasts for approximately two seconds, after which, the inspiratory muscles relax and expiration occurs.
 Expiration is a passive process

 Regulation of breathing at rest

 - Phrenic and intercostal nerves stimulate the external intercostal muscles and diagram